mlntdtechbae/MLNTDTechBae/README.md

 -------------------------------

 Fun fact about me:

-I became interested in the world of Decentralized Finance and started learning about blockchain technology and development, in the Fall of 2022.
-I am excited about this new career path and am committed to continuing my education in order to eventually become a Smart Contract developer and auditor.
-My ultimate goal is to contribute good and valuable products to the DeFi space.
+As a recent career switcher with a passion for the DeFi space, I have been dedicated to learning web development since September 2022.
+Despite having no prior experience, I have quickly picked up the basics of HTML5, CSS3, and JavaScript.

+I am currently focusing on mastering Solidity and my ultimate goal is to become a proficient smart contract developer and auditor, fuelled by my enthusiasm for the potential and advancements of web3 and blockchain technology.

+As a junior developer, I understand the importance of continuous learning and growth in this field.
+I am always seeking new opportunities to improve my skills and bring fresh perspectives to the table.

 * 🌍  I'm based in Canada